AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: AutoML for

 When it comes to scaling models, parallelization of the base model training is an essential aspect and introduces new challenges in the design process.
 Parallelization induces architectural and hyperparameter design changes in the model, such as determining the optimal placement of batch normalization or residual connections to ensure stability and affect convergence speed and overall performance \citep{shoeybi-arxiv2019a}.
 Acknowledging the significant impact on and necessity of parallelization for \LLMs, it becomes crucial for \NAS approaches to be parallel-aware.

-Benchmarks for NAS sped up the development of new NAS algorithms and are predominant in the NAS literature, since huge amounts of architectures were already evaluated~\citep{ying-icml19a,dong-iclr20a,mehta-iclr22a} and further extended by surrogate interpolations to even more architectures~\citep{zela-iclr22a}.
+Benchmarks for NAS sped up the development of new NAS algorithms and are predominant in the NAS literature since vast amounts of architectures were already evaluated~\citep{ying-icml19a,dong-iclr20a,mehta-iclr22a} and further extended by surrogate interpolations to even more architectures~\citep{zela-iclr22a}.
 However, we are only aware of a single benchmark of NAS for NLP~\citep{klyuchnikov-tfas22a} that allows efficient benchmarking of different NAS approaches by evaluating about 14k different architectures.
 Unfortunately, these architectures are based on RNNs and not on modern transformers.
 Therefore, it is an open challenge how to provide a reproducible and efficient benchmark of NAS for LLMs to the community.
+For a general overview of desirable properties of NAS benchmarks, we refer to \citet{lindauer-jmlr20a}.